-On September 3, 2015, the Company entered into a settlement agreement with the Centers for Medicare and Medicaid Services for 274 claims in which the Company had submitted a request for an Administrative Law Judge hearing in 2013.
-The settlement entitles the Company to receive a payment of approximately \$930 no later than January 21, 2016.
-The settlement will result in a reduction of \$930 in the Company's accounts receivable for shipment of products to patients covered by Medicare.
-The settlement was part of a pilot program, facilitated by the Office of Medicare Hearings and Appeals, to address a backlog of overdue claims awaiting Administrative Law Judge adjudication.
-Because the settlement is part of a pilot program, the Company cannot predict whether it will be able to conclude future settlements with Medicare or achieve settlements on similar terms.
+On September 3, 2015, we entered into a settlement agreement with the Centers for Medicare and Medicaid Services for 247 claims, representing approximately \$1.5 million of original claims based on the Medicare allowable rates, in which we had submitted a request for an Administrative Law Judge hearing in 2013.
+The settlement entitled us to receive a payment of approximately \$0.9 million.
+We received this full amount during the fourth quarter of 2015.
+The settlement resulted in a reduction in the fourth quarter of 2015 of \$0.8 million in accounts receivable for shipment of products to patients covered by Medicare.
+The settlement was part of a pilot program, facilitated by the Office of

+Medicare Hearings and Appeals, to address a backlog of overdue claims awaiting Administrative Law Judge adjudication.
+Because the settlement was part of a pilot program, we cannot predict whether we will be able to conclude future settlements with Medicare or achieve settlements on similar terms.
 Any future settlement of claims for amounts less than the corresponding amounts receivable would result in a write off.

-The reserve for uncollectible co-payment reimbursements and doubtful accounts were as follows:
+The reserves for uncollectible co-payment reimbursements and doubtful accounts were as follows: